 • Ziv (2017): Reward-based training was 3–5× more effective than aversive methods across multiple studies

-Core vaccines for dogs (required regardless of lifestyle): Rabies (legally required in most jurisdictions), distemper, parvovirus, and adenovirus (hepatitis).
+Core vaccines for dogs: Rabies (legally required), distemper, parvovirus, and adenovirus (hepatitis).

-Core vaccines for cats: Rabies (legally required), panleukopenia (feline distemper), calicivirus, and herpesvirus (rhinotracheitis).
+Core vaccines for cats: Rabies (legally required), panleukopenia, calicivirus, and herpesvirus (rhinotracheitis).

-Non-core (lifestyle-dependent): Dogs — Bordetella (boarding), Lyme (tick-endemic areas), leptospirosis (outdoor exposure).
+Non-core (lifestyle-dependent): Dogs — Bordetella, Lyme, leptospirosis.
 Cats — FeLV for outdoor or multi-cat households.
 Your veterinarian should assess individual risk factors and follow current AAHA 2026 interval guidelines.

 • Small dog: approximately $1,600–$2,200/year for a healthy adult